 David has played numerous operatic roles.
 They include Tamino in The Magic Flute, Rudolfo in La Bohème, Mario Cavaradossi in Tosca, Rodolfo in La Bohème, and Manrico in Il Trovatore.
 Highlights include Pirelli in the Australian premiere of Sweeney Todd, and Mr By-Ends in the Australian premiere of Ralph Vaughan Williams’ Pilgrims Progress.
 He also has appeared in the title role of Faust, in Romeo and Juliet, The Marriage of Figaro, Acis and Galatea, and as Mr Bumble in Alpha Theatres’ production of Oliver.
 Also he sang the role of Lord Tollolier for both CAMRA and Queanbeyan productions of Iolanthe, and the Duke of Dunstable in CAMRA’s Patience.

 In 2009, David undertook the title role of Tito the Emperor of Rome in Mozart’s La Clemenza di Tito.
 His last ACT operatic performance was singing the title role in abridged performance of Rigoletto for Canberra Opera Inc.

 As well as performing, David has gained recognition as a voice teacher and adjudicator.
-He was the Founder and Artistic Director of the Canberra opera Workshop.
-His formation of the Canberra Opera Workshop, to provide career opportunities for young singers, was a dream realised.
+He was the Founder and Artistic Director of the Canberra Opera Inc. His formation of the Canberra Opera Workshop, to provide career opportunities for young singers, was a dream realised.
 It now continues as Canberra Opera Inc.

 David has also travelled widely visiting major opera houses and attending master classes around the world.
 His students are contributing to the Canberra, Australian and international musical scene.
-He was nominated for an Australian of the year award in 2014.
+He was nominated for an Australian of the year award in 2014 and 2017.

 Studio conveniently located in a inner northern Canberra suburb of O’Connor ACT.
 Parking is readily available.